 - Only 25% of blog posts have videos.

 - While adding video to blog posts is not that common, it sure is effective.
-Bloggers who incorporated video saw higher results over posts with quotes, images, and statistics.
+Bloggers who incorporated video saw higher results than posts with quotes, images, and statistics.

 - Only 3% of bloggers add ten-plus images to their posts.